My first 18 years were fairly uneventful with only an occasional beach or family reunion taking me beyond my hometown of Kingsport, Tennessee.

 But venturing into college began a different path.
 Less than a year into college life, disregarding the advice of many, I married the first person who proposed.
 Three years later, I escaped the confinement typically orchestrated by an abusive husband and began taking night classes and writing press releases for the local Republican Party.

 Spring 1970 launched a highly competitive political cycle in Tennessee.
-I must have been a pretty good writer for two field representatives came to my parents' house and asked me to travel to Nashville for an interview with Ken Rietz, manager for Congressman Brock's campaign for the United States Senate.
+I must have been a pretty good writer as my volunteer work led to two field representatives arriving at my parents' house and asking me to travel to Nashville for an interview with Ken Rietz, manager for Congressman Brock's campaign for the United States Senate.
 It was only my second trip to Nashville, I was the second staffer hired for the campaign and wIthin a week, I left Kingsport and moved into a furnished garage apartment on Nashville's outskirts to begin work as the campaign's scheduler and press assistant.
-It was a hard fought campaign, with me working many 100 hour weeks, not only handling the candidate's schedule, but also compiling any day's talking points into a press release which I also printed on a hand-cranked press, distributed to the media, and with the rare benefit of volunteer assistance, 2,000 copies were folded, stuffed into hand-stamped envelopes, and taken to the post office to find their way into the homes and offices of supporters throughout the state.
+It was a hard fought campaign, with me working many 100 hour weeks, not only handling the candidate's schedule, but also compiling any day's talking points into a press release which I also printed on a hand-cranked press, distributed to the media, and with the rare benefit of volunteer assistance, 200 copies were folded, stuffed into hand-stamped envelopes, and taken to the post office to find their way into the homes and offices of supporters throughout the state.

 Brock's campaign became a pivotal, nationally-scrutinized effort.
 Weeks before election day, I was recruited to assist the White House Advance team in preparation for President Nixon's campaign stop in Johnson City.